Photo: Anne Moffat

 “A dazzling ability to elicit the multilayered textures” – Rondo Classic

-Aura Go is an Australian pianist whose practice spans performance, curation, education and artistic research.
-She performs across the globe, as soloist in concertos from J.S.
-Bach to Sofia Gubaidulina, as recitalist and chamber musician in imaginative programs that interweave old and new music, and as narrator and actor in interdisciplinary performance projects.
-In recent seasons, Aura has worked as concerto soloist with orchestras such as the Melbourne, Adelaide and Queensland Symphony Orchestras, Tapiola Sinfonietta, the Melbourne Chamber Orchestra and Orchestra Victoria.
-She has performed at international festivals including the Edinburgh Festival, Melbourne International Arts Festival, Australian Festival of Chamber Music, Kuhmo Chamber Music Festival, PianoEspoo, Melbourne Symphony Orchestra Metropolis Festival, and the Musica Viva Festival.
+Australian pianist Aura Go is a performer, curator and educator.
+She performs across the globe – as soloist in concerti from J.S.
+Bach to Sofia Gubaidulina, as recitalist and chamber musician in imaginative programs that interweave old and new music, and as speaker and actor in interdisciplinary performance projects.
+In recent seasons, Aura has been soloist with the Melbourne, Adelaide and Queensland Symphony Orchestras, Tapiola Sinfonietta, the Melbourne Chamber Orchestra and Orchestra Victoria.
+Festival appearances have included the Edinburgh Festival, Kuhmo Chamber Music Festival, PianoEspoo, Melbourne International Arts Festival, Australian Festival of Chamber Music and the Musica Viva Festival.

-With pianist Tomoe Kawabata, Aura founded the KIAZMA Piano Duo, which has established itself as one of Australia’s most dynamic ensembles.
-She enjoys a regular collaboration with cellist Timo-Veikko Valve (Principal Cello, Australian Chamber Orchestra), with whom she recorded the complete Beethoven cello and piano sonatas for ABC Classics.
-Other recordings to her credit include first premiere recordings of Lisa Illean’s arcing, stilling, bending, gathering (with Emma McGrath, Tilman Robinson and ANAM Strings), Japanese works for four-hands and two pianos with Tomoe Kawabata, and piano duets by Ekaterina Komalkova with Ian Munro.
-In 2023 Aura toured nationally for Musica Viva in a critically acclaimed performance as pianist-actor in the stage adaptation of Paul Kildea's Chopin’s Piano.
+With pianist Tomoe Kawabata, Aura formed the KIAZMA Piano Duo, now established as one of Australia's most dynamic ensembles.
+She also enjoys a musical partnership with Timo-Veikko 'Tipi' Valve (Principal Cello, Australian Chamber Orchestra), with whom she recorded the complete Beethoven cello sonatas and Webern works for cello for ABC Classics.
+A passionate advocate for new and underrepresented repertoire, Aura's discography includes first recordings of works by Lisa Illean (with Emma McGrath, Tilman Robinson and ANAM Strings), Japanese works for piano duo (with KIAZMA), and duets of Ekaterina Komalkova (with Ian Munro).
+In 2023 Aura toured nationally in a critically acclaimed performance as pianist-actor in the stage adaptation of Paul Kildea's Chopin's Piano.